Smart Famous People and Their SAT Scores

 Consider Using a Paid Resource to Help You Prep

 If you enjoy our free articles, you would love our PrepScholar SAT prep program, and you can try it free for 5 days.
-We do the heavy lifting for you, by splitting up our prep material into specific skills.
+We do the heavy lifting for you by splitting up our prep material into specific skills.
 We'll detect your weaknesses automatically and give you focused lessons and quizzes to improve those skills.
-For more paid study resources, check out our recommended SAT prep books.
+For even more paid study resources, check out our recommended SAT prep books.

 What’s Next?